csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **Figure 5.14** A two-ply game tree for which heuristic minimax may make an error.

 been worked on for so long, the standard approach dominates other methods in tournament play.
-Some believe that this has caused game playing to become divorced from the main- stream of AI research: the standard approach no longer provides much room for new insight into general questions of decision making.
+Some believe that this has caused game playing to become divorced from the mainstream of AI research: the standard approach no longer provides much room for new insight into general questions of decision making.
 In this section, we look at the alternatives.

 First, let us consider heuristic minimax.
 It selects an optimal move in a given search tree _provided that the leaf node evaluations are exactly correct_.
 In reality, evaluations are usually crude estimates of the value of a position and can be considered to have large errors associated with them.
 Figure 5.14 shows a two-ply game tree for which minimax suggests taking the right-hand branch because 100 > 99.
 That is the correct move if the evaluations are all correct.
 But of course the evaluation function is only approximate.
 Suppose that the evaluation of each node has an error that is independent of other nodes and is randomly distributed with mean zero and standard deviation of σ.
 Then when σ = 5, the left-hand branch is actually better 71% of the time, and 58% of the time when σ = 2.
 The intuition behind this is that the right-hand branch has four nodes that are close to 99; if an error in the evaluation of any one of the four makes the right-hand branch slip below 99, then the left-hand branch is better.